 We entered into a services agreement with Ridgeline Therapeutics GmbH, or Ridgeline, in March 2017, amended in November 2017 and December 2018.
 Ridgeline is a discovery engine owned by Versant Ventures Capital.
 Pursuant to the services agreement, Ridgeline provides us with certain services, including research and development and management and administration.
-Ridgeline also provides us with the services of a team of scientists, including those of Alexander Mayweg, our interim Chief Scientific Officer, and Fang Ni, our interim Chief Business Officer.
-In connection with the services provided, we pay Ridgeline \$950,000 a month, which is reconciled on a quarterly basis with the actual expenses incurred by Ridgeline on our behalf.
-We paid Ridgeline \$2.7 million in the year ended December 31, 2018.
+Ridgeline also provides us with the services of a team of scientists.
+In connection with the services provided, we pay Ridgeline \$950,000 a month, which is reconciled on a quarterly basis with the actual expenses incurred by Ridgeline on our behalf and a corresponding reconciling payment is made by us to (or received by us from) Ridgeline each quarter.
+We paid Ridgeline \$1.4 million and \$2.7 million in the years ended December 31, 2017 and 2018 and \$7.6 million in the nine months ended September 30, 2019.

-Each of Bradley Bolzon, a member of our board of directors, and Alexander Mayweg, our interim Chief Scientific Officer and director, serve as an officer or director of the Company and is an affiliate of Versant Venture Capital, of which Versant Venture Capital VI, L.P., Versant Voyageurs I, L.P., and Versant Voyageurs I Parallel, L.P. are affiliated funds.
+Each of Bradley Bolzon and Alexander Mayweg serves as a director of the Company and is an affiliate of Versant Venture Capital, of which Versant Venture Capital VI, L.P., Versant Voyageurs I, L.P., and Versant Voyageurs I Parallel, L.P. are affiliated funds.
 Entities affiliated with Versant Venture Capital collectively hold more than 5% of our voting securities.
 See "Business-Our Collaboration with Ridgeline Therapeutics."